Image-guided radiation therapy: Goals and clinical benefits

 The goal of the IGRT process is to improve the accuracy of the radiation field placement, and to reduce the exposure of healthy tissue during radiation treatments.
 In years past, larger planning target volume (PTV) margins were used to compensate for localization errors during treatment.
 This resulted in healthy human tissues receiving unnecessary doses of radiation during treatment.
 PTV margins are the most widely used method to account for geometric uncertainties.
 By improving accuracy through IGRT, radiation is decreased to surrounding healthy tissues, allowing for increased radiation to the tumour for control.

 Currently, certain radiation therapy techniques employ the process of intensity-modulated radiotherapy (IMRT).
 This form of radiation treatment uses computers and linear accelerators to sculpt a three-dimensional radiation dose map, specific to the target's location, shape and motion characteristics.
 Because of the level of precision required for IMRT, detailed data must be gathered about tumour locations.
 The single most important area of innovation in clinical practice is the reduction of the planning target volume margins around the location.
 The ability to avoid more normal tissue (and thus potentially employ dose escalation strategies) is a direct by-product of the ability to execute therapy with the most accuracy.

 Modern, advanced radiotherapy techniques such as proton and charged particle radiotherapy enable superior precision in the dose delivery and spatial distribution of the effective dose.
 Today, those possibilities add new challenges to IGRT, concerning required accuracy and reliability.
 Suitable approaches are therefore a matter of intense research.

 IGRT increases the amount of data collected throughout the course of therapy.
 Over the course of time, whether for an individual or a population of patients, this information will allow for the continued assessment and further refinement of treatment techniques.
 The clinical benefit for the patient is the ability to monitor and adapt to changes that may occur during the course of radiation treatment.
 Such changes can include tumor shrinkage or expansion, or changes in shape of the tumor and surrounding anatomy.

 The precision of IGRT is significantly improved when technologies that were originally developed for image-guided surgery, such as the N-localizer and Sturm-Pastyr localizer, are used in conjunction with these medical imaging technologies.
+SRT provides a Non-Surgical Alternative for Non-Melanoma Skin Cancer & an Effective Solution for Keloids.

+Sensus Healthcare is a manufacturer and distributor of this device With a compact 30”x30” footprint, the mobile unit delivers a precise and calibrated dose of SRT that penetrates only five millimeters below the skin’s surface—making it one of the safest and most effective alternative cancer treatments available.
+Unlike more powerful radiotherapy devices, the SRT-100™ carefully destroys malignant skin cancer cells while preserving healthy tissue.